norbertschuler/Titanium-OAuth-Client/README.md

 What I changed?
 ---------------------------------------
-I just added three more files implementing an Oauth Client for XING and Linkedin and a changed Twitter Client.
-I used this for implementing my quiz app you can find in Google Play: https://play.google.com/store/apps/details?id=com.epublica.contactquiz .
+I added four more files implementing an Oauth Client for XING and Linkedin, Google and a changed Twitter Client.
+I used this for implementing my quiz app you can find here: http://www.epublica.de/quiz/

 Example: